wo3kie/cxxDojo/README.md

 **96. gsl/pca.cpp**
 Implement Principal Component Analysis using gsl library.
 From [Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis) principal component analysis is a procedure to transform a given data set X of dimension p to an alternative data set Y of smaller dimension p'.

+**97. entropy.cpp**
+Implement a program to calculate a sequence entropy.